stefanosu/Neighborhood-Map-React/README.md

 # NYC Eats / Neighborhood Map (React)

 This is my final Front-end Nanodegree Project by Udacity.
-This project is coded in ReactJS.
+This project is coded in ReactJS

 ## Purpose ##